About this page

 An e-mail host is the address to which your entire incoming e-mail is directed, and where it is held until you download it to your hard drive.

 Be certain before sending an attachment with your e-mail that the recipient has the ability to receive and open the type of file you wish to send, whether it is a graphic (such as .gif or .jpg), sound (such as .mp3 or .wav) or a word processing or text file.
-The procedure for most e-mail programs is very similar, although variations may occur within the same application, depending on the platform once uses (PC or MAC).
+The procedure for most e-mail programs is very similar, although variations may occur within the same application, depending on the platform.

 What is spam e-mail?

-Spam Mail or Spam refers to unsolicited commercial e-mail (UCE) and unsolicited bulk mail (UBE) Example includes unsolicited advertisements.
+Spam Mail refers to unsolicited e-mail including unsolicited advertisements.
 The term spammers refers to the senders of the spam.

 How can spammers get my e-mail address?